An independent public health & consumer protection publication by former FORBES managing editor Brian Pempus

 Marty said that sports betting lobbyists are using prediction markets to pressure Minnesota into legalizing traditional house-banked sports betting.
 He doesn’t believe those lobbying efforts will be successful in Minnesota in 2026.

 For years, sports betting lobbyists have failed to convince Minnesota lawmakers that legalized sports betting is a good idea.
-In 2024, Marty tried to thwart industry-friendly legislation by introducing his own version with strong regulation.
+In 2024, Marty tried to thwart industry-friendly legislation by introducing his own version with stronger regulation.
 The industry fiercely opposed his legislation.

 “Prediction markets are the same argument they made with offshore betting,” Marty said of the sports betting industry’s use of foreign gambling sites as a scare tactic to push for legalization.